 Fees & Scholarships

-The combination of affordable tuition fees and living costs mixed with a quality education and global reputation make a Master’s degree at RSM an excellent investment.
+The combination of affordable tuition fees and living costs plus a quality education and global reputation make this master programme at RSM an excellent investment.

 After having filled in all of the necessary information on the on-line application form and uploaded the required documents, applicants will be asked to pay the non-refundable € 100 application fee* (*applicants with a bachelor degree from outside of the Netherlands only).
 This application fee can be paid online via the Erasmus Payment System which uses either iDEAL (for those with a Dutch bank account) or PayPal (which can be linked to any bank account or credit card worldwide).
 It is important that applicants complete the payment process as indicated, otherwise the system cannot register the payment.
 The application fee is non-refundable.

 Upon accepting the offer of admission, applicants for the MSc Finance & Investments Advanced programme are expected to pay a deposit of €900.
 The deposit will be deducted from the €8000 euro extra fee when the student registers for the programme and pays the tuition fee.
 Students who do not register for the programme will lose the deposit.